TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

-"time" -> string: maximum time for job (example: "2h") "memory" -> string: RAM used for the job (example: "2GB") "container_path" -> string: full path to singularity image for the process "num_threads" -> integer: number of threads (not supported for "remove_duplicates" and "summarize_results")
+"time" -> string: maximum time for job (example: "2h") "memory" -> string: RAM used for the job (example: "2GB") "container_path" -> string: full path to singularity image for the process "num_threads" -> integer: number of threads (not supported for "alignment" when "algo": "HTSeq", "remove_duplicates" and "summarize_results")
 ````

 For `container_path` setting refer to the [requirements](#requirements).